SAP/cloud-identity-developer-guide/docs/Libraries/java/cap-ams-support/cap-ams-support.md

 This schema defines two attributes, `CompanyId` and `BusinessSystemType,` that can be used in role policies.
 The `schema.dcl` must be located on the root level of your DCL folder (common practice `src/main/resources/ams`).
 Additional documentation for the value help annotation can be found [here](/Authorization/ValueHelp.md).
-The following is a set of role-policies that shows examples for both unrestricted and restricted role assignments.
+The following is a set of role policies that offers you examples for both unrestricted and restricted role assignments.
 The latter contain a template condition with schema attributes that can be customized by customers for instance-based access by creating admin policies that restrict those attributes.

 ```dcl
 //grant role with additional filter condition